Skip to main content

-Rent and Security Deposits
+Rent and Security Deposit Laws

 Landlords and Security Deposits

-State laws often regulate how landlords handle a tenant's security deposit.
+State security deposit laws regulate how landlords handle a tenant's security deposit.
 Many states require landlords to keep security deposits in an interest-bearing account.
 Other states limit the amount of the security deposit a landlord may request.
 For example, landlords can charge up to two months' rent for an unfurnished rental property in California.
 Moreover, California landlords must return the security deposit within 21 days of move-out.

 Landlords can usually collect the last month's rent upfront in addition to or instead of a security deposit.
 They cannot, however, use the last month's rent to cover end-of-lease damages, as they can with a security deposit.